 1 or 2 Tire Replacement

 If you're replacing 1 or 2 tires on your vehicle, the new tire(s) should ALWAYS be mounted to the rear axle of the vehicle and never the front.
 Although some believe that the tire(s) should be mounted to the front axle for better traction, it's quite the opposite.
-According to TIA standards, if the new tire(s) are installed on the rear, the vehicle is more likely to lose control when turning in wet, icy, or slippery conditions.
+According to TIA standards, if the new tire(s) are installed on the front, the vehicle is more likely to lose control when turning in wet, icy, or slippery conditions.

 As shown in the Michelin USA safety video, you can see the dramatic difference between 1 or 2 tires being mounted on the rear or front axle of the vehicle.